symfony/symfony-docs/reference/forms/types/number.rst

 If the ``scale`` value is ``0``, ``inputmode`` will be ``numeric``; if ``scale`` is set to any value greater than ``0``, ``inputmode`` will be ``decimal``.

-.. versionadded:: 6.1

-   The automatic addition of the ``inputmode`` attribute was introduced in Symfony 6.1.

 Overridden Options
 ------------------